indust-software/ubuntu-dev-setup/README.md

 The script offers two installation modes:
 - **Basic** - for those who need only basic configuration and installation with the default configuration
-- **Advanced** - for those who want to have more control over configuration, as well as the need to further simplify the software installation process.
+- **Advanced** - for those who want to have more control over configuration, as well as the need to further simplify the software installation process. **[CURRENTLY UNDER DEVELOPMENT]**

 You can use this script anywhere, there are no licensing restrictions.
 Any comments on the script are welcome, as well as the wish to contribute to this project.